congzhang-linguist/congzhang-linguist.github.io/_projects/gamification_participant-info.md

 - Once research has been completed, we will debrief you on the main findings of the research by subscribing to email alerts of major updates [form](https://forms.office.com/e/4XBrHP1HLv).
 Or you can follow [this page](https://congzhang-linguist.github.io/project/gamification/debriefing/) for answers to the game and the latest updates of this project.
 You will also have access to any publications derived from this project.

 - It is completely voluntary to participate in this game.
-The top three players on the leader board of all players will be eligible to win £20, £15, and £10 respectively.
-All other who enter their contact details will be entered into a prize draw for chances to win vouchers at £10.
-There are 10 vouchers in total.
+The overall top three players will be eligible to win a £30 (first place), £20 (second place), and £10 (third place)  Sainsbury's or Tesco voucher.
+In the event of a tie, the winner will be determined through a draw.
+All others who enter their contact details will be entered into a prize draw for chances to win one of ten £10 vouchers.

 - You are free to decide whether or not to participate.
 If you decide to participate, you are free to withdraw at any time without any negative consequences for you.